 These Clauses shall be governed by the law of one of the EU Member States, provided such law allows for third-party beneficiary rights.
-The Parties agree that this shall be the law of [enter country].
+The Parties agree that this shall be the law of [fill (leave blank if you are located outside the EU)].